Dense generic well-rounded lattices: Conclusions and future work

 \section{Conclusions and future work}

 Motivated by the attempt to construct lattices suitable for lattice coset codes for the fading wiretap channel as well as by the mathematical question itself, we have in this paper explored different constructions of generic well-rounded lattices: sublattices of tame lattices and deformed dense lattices.
-The task of finding GWR lattices with good sphere packing density was motivated by the findings in \emph{e.g.} \cite{analysis}, \cite{towards} where it was demonstrated, using fading wiretap channel simulations, that having a small kissing number and a high sphere packing density for the eavesdropper's lattice can lower the correct decoding probability for the eavesdropper for some relevant channel quality ranges.
+The task of finding GWR lattices with good sphere packing density was motivated by the findings in \emph{e.g.} \cite{analysis,Gnilke-Barreal,Gnilke}, \cite{towards} where it was demonstrated, using fading wiretap channel simulations, that having a small kissing number and a high packing density for the eavesdropper's lattice can lower the correct decoding probability of the eavesdropper.

 Furthermore, as discussed in Sec. \ref{sec:app}, when the communication channel is of a good quality, the performance of a lattice code is dictated by its diversity and minimum product distance, which both should be maximized.
 The deformed lattices $D_n^\alpha$ and $E_8^\alpha$ defined in this paper are clearly not full diversity.
-However, a natural way to obtain full diversity variants of the integral deformed lattices discussed in Sections \ref{sec:integral1} and \ref{sec:integral2} is to apply orthogonal transformations which maximise modulation diversity and minimum product distance for the lattice $\Z^n$.
+However, a natural way to obtain full diversity variants of the integral deformed lattices discussed in Sections \ref{sec:integral1} and \ref{sec:integral2} is to apply orthogonal transformations which maximize modulation diversity and minimum product distance for the lattice $\Z^n$.
 Then, since the integral deformed lattices are sublattices of $\Z^n$, if we apply the same orthogonal transformation, the obtained lattices must also have full diversity and minimum product distance lower bounded by the minimum product distance of the optimally rotated $\Z^n$ lattice.
-For some currently best known rotations, maximizing minimum product distance of $\Z^n$, see \cite{Viterbo_tables}.
+For some currently best known rotations, maximizing the minimum product distance of $\Z^n$, see \cite{Viterbo_tables}.
 Let us also note that in scenarios where the channel quality is constantly low (\emph{e.g.}, due to long communication distance, high speed, physical obstacles, or low transmission power), non-full-diversity lattices can be of great interest.